Geothermal energy: Vapor-dominated plants

 Larderello and The Geysers are vapor-dominated.
 Vapor-dominated sites offer temperatures from 240 to 300 °C that produce superheated steam.

+In these systems, the steam is piped directly from underground wells to a turbine, which drives a generator that produces electricity.

 Liquid-dominated plants

 Liquid-dominated reservoirs (LDRs) are more common with temperatures greater than 200 C and are found near volcanoes in/around the Pacific Ocean and in rift zones and hot spots.
 Flash plants are the common way to generate electricity from these sources.
 Steam from the well is sufficient to power the plant.
 Most wells generate 2–10 MW of electricity.
 Steam is separated from liquid via cyclone separators and drives electric generators.
 Condensed liquid returns down the well for reheating/reuse.
 As of 2013, the largest liquid system was Cerro Prieto in Mexico, which generates 750 MW of electricity from temperatures reaching 350 C.

-Lower-temperature LDRs (120–200 °C) require pumping.
-They are common in extensional terrains, where heating takes place via deep circulation along faults, such as in the Western US and Turkey.
+Lower-temperature LDRs (120-200 C) require pumping.
+They are common in extensional terrains, where heating occurs via deep circulation along faults, such as in the Western US and Turkey.
 Water passes through a heat exchanger in a Rankine cycle binary plant.
 The water vaporizes an organic working fluid that drives a turbine.
 These binary plants originated in the Soviet Union in the late 1960s and predominate in new plants.
 Binary plants have no emissions.